openstad/openstad-docs/technical/git-flow.md

 * Development for a new feature
 * These should be used in forks, not the official repositories
-* Once the feature is completed the branch will be merged into develop
+* Once the feature is completed the branch will be merged into development
-* See [how to contribute](how-to-contribute) for Git instructions
+* For every feature merged add to explanation to changelog

 ### release/x.y.z